ToxPuro/astaroth/paper.md

 These approaches are also adopted in `Astaroth`, which introduces a DSL, a code generator, and implements automated tile-size optimization.
 A distinctive feature of Astaroth is its algorithmic specialization for cache-constrained use cases in multiphysics, where the working set required to update interdependent physical fields is too large to fit into on-chip caches.
 This is addressed by reordering the computations into stages of higher and lower cache reuse, thereby enabling better utilization of on-chip caches [@pekkila2025stencil].
-`Astaroth` not only consider stencils in isolation, but also their combinations with other operations inside the same kernel, such as the automatic fusion of distributed reductions with other computations.
+`Astaroth` not only considers stencils in isolation, but also their combinations with other operations inside the same kernel, such as the automatic fusion of distributed reductions with other computations.

 Methods to improve the performance-portability-productivity dimensions in multiprocess applications include topology-aware workload distribution and abstractions for distributed operations.
-`Chapel` [@callahan_cascadehigh_2004], `Charm++` [@kale_charmportable_1993] improve the performance-portability-productivity dimensions by providing general-purpose distributed programming models, whereas `Cactus` [@goodale_cactusframework_2003], `PETSc` [@mills_towardperformance_2021] implement scientific computation toolkits.
+`Chapel` [@callahan_cascadehigh_2004] and `Charm++` [@kale_charmportable_1993] improve the performance-portability-productivity dimensions by providing general-purpose distributed programming models, whereas `Cactus` [@goodale_cactusframework_2003] and `PETSc` [@mills_towardperformance_2021] implement scientific computation toolkits.
 Further productivity advances can be gained with domain-specialized frameworks, which provide ready-made solutions for specific use cases and a simplified application programming interface.
 `Astaroth` also belongs to this class of frameworks.
 Examples closest to `Astaroth` are `Parthenon` [@grete_parthenonperformance_2023] and `AMReX` [@zhang_amrexframework_2019].